jimbrend/YouTube-Floater/README.md

 - Apple billing setup for users to download apps

 **✅ Solution:**
 Built entirely with Electron (Node.js + JS) — no Apple tools or App Store required.
-You can run the `.app` directly, even during a work session, without opening Chrome, managing billing, or signing in.
+You can run the app directly, even during a work session, without opening Chrome, managing billing, or signing in.

 ---